 But wait!
 There’s more to glass than what you may think…

 Why don’t we just call glass a plain old “solid?”
-Glass sure looks and feels like its in a solid state of matter.
+Glass sure looks and feels like it’s in a solid state of matter.
 But in fact, at the molecular level, glass looks a little bit like a liquid.
-Not enough to act like one, but not enough to not comfortably fit in the solid category.
+Not enough to act like one, but not enough make iti stick out from the solid category.
 To put it plainly, glass is stuck in limbo between a solid state and a liquid state.

 Come to think of it, how do we define solids, liquids, and gasses at the molecular level?

 Quartz is another good example of a crystalline solid.
-Quartz is made of pure silicon dioxide (SiO2), and in pieces of quartz, the SiO2 is arranged in a stable, orderly crystal.
+Quartz is made of pure silicon dioxide (SiO2), and in pieces of quartz, the SiO2 is arranged in a stable, orderly crystal, like ice.

-Your standard glass is also mostly made of SiO2, yet it is not normal solid because of how the SiO2 molecules are arranged.
-Unlike in quartz, the SiO2 in glass is arranged in a random, amorphous cluster (for example, look at the picture below to see how the SiO2 molecules in glass are arranged, compared to how they are arranged in solid quartz.)
+Your standard glass is also mostly made of SiO2.
+But it is not quartz because of how the SiO2 molecules are arranged.
+Unlike in quartz, the SiO2 in glass is arranged in a random, amorphous cluster (see below).

-Solids typically have an orderly structure, which is why glass is not considered a typical solid.
-Glass is technically an “amorphous” solid, which means it is not structured like a solid but acts like a solid anyway.
-It doesn’t have a melting point (meaning the SiO2 cannot break apart to form a true liquid), and also, the SiO2 molecules in it cannot arrange themselves into a strong structure to make a true solid.
+This random structure makes it hard to classify glass as a solid.
+Rather, glass is technically an “amorphous” solid, which means it is not structured like a solid but acts like a solid anyway.
+It doesn’t have a melting point (meaning the SiO2 cannot break apart to form a true liquid).
+On the other hand, the SiO2 molecules in it cannot arrange themselves into a strong structure to make a true solid.
 How is it possible to be stuck in such a confusing state of matter, you ask?

 After the former is heated up, the glass-maker cools it very quickly.
 He or she does this so that the SiO2 starts solidifying but doesn’t have time to arrange itself neatly in structured formation.
 To further prevent the SiO2 from stabilizing during the cooling process, glass-makers introduce the third component – the aptly named “stabilizer.”
 Stabilizers are relatively large atoms (like calcium and magnesium) that are put in the mixture to hinder the formation of crystals.
-In other words, these big atoms get in the way of the SiO2 and prevent it from making solid, orderly connections with its SiO2 neighbors.
+In other words, these big atoms get in the way of the silicon and oxygen and prevent it from making solid, orderly connections.

 So, in the end, you have a rigid piece of glass.
-At the same time, however, since the SiO2 was never able to form a crystal, this glass is technically considered “amorphous.”
+At the same time, however, since the SiO2 was never able to form a crystal, this glass is technically considered “amorphous” in structure.

-Glass still confuses scientists for the same reason it confuses the rest of us: under a microscope, it looks like a half-solid/half-liquid because the SiO2 molecules are arranged in a random order, yet they don’t flow.
-This leaves the question: is it possible to make a kind of glass that is a complete, unquestionable crystalline solid?
+Glass still confuses scientists for the same reason it confuses the rest of us: it looks like a half-solid/half-liquid because the SiO2 molecules are arranged in a random order, yet they don’t flow.
+This begs the question: is it possible to make a kind of glass that is a complete, unquestionable crystalline solid?

-Funny you asked.
-Just a few months ago, scientists at the University of Chicago created an entirely new type of glass whose molecules actually have an orderly arrangement.
+Funny you ask.
+In 2015, scientists at the University of Chicago created an entirely new type of glass whose molecules actually have an orderly arrangement.
 Aha!
 Finally, solid glass!

 How did this happen?
 By accident, of course.